WaleedAlromaema/ItemsAPI_V1/README.md

 #### - Database Configuration
 -  The Class MongoDBConfiguration is used for Automatic binding the MongoDB Connection Parameters from either Docker Environment variable if not exist it get information from database related information stored in appsetting
-- in this way we guranteed that we get info from first priority is Docker Environmental Variables then if not exist from the appsetting:
+- in this way we guranteed that we get info from first priority is Docker Environmental Variables then if not exist from the appsetting :

 ```
    public class MongoDBConfiguration